3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Find the Best Deals on a Rental Car with Discover Cars

-In 2023, they were named the World’s Best Car Rental Booking Website and App in the World Travel Tech Awards.
+Their dedication to excellence has earned them multiple accolades, including being named the World's Best Car Rental Booking Website and App in 2022 by the World Travel Tech Awards.

-Where to buy public transport tickets on Okinawa?
+Where can you buy public transport tickets in Okinawa?

 Getting around Okinawa by bus or Yui Rail monorail is safe and easy.
-To pay for a ride pay as you go in cash (especially on the bus) or with the IC card you’re using on the Japanese mainland (including PASMO and ICOCA).
-Note: While Okinawa has its own IC card (called OKICA), don’t buy one unless you plan to be here for a while/visit frequently, as the card can’t (yet) be used in other parts of Japan.
+To pay for a ride, pay as you go in cash (especially on the bus) or with the IC card you’re using on the Japanese mainland (including PASMO and ICOCA).
+Note: While Okinawa has its own IC card (called OKICA), don’t buy one unless you plan to be here for a while or visit frequently, as the card can’t (yet) be used in other parts of Japan.

-Tickets for the Yui Rail monorail can be purchased at the Yui Rail monorail station you want to commence your journey from (and fares are based on your destination).
+Tickets for the Yui Rail monorail can be purchased at the station where you want to commence your journey (fares are based on your destination).

 Buses on Okinawa operate as they do on the mainland:

-• In either case, you have to throw the correct amount into the catcher next to the bus driver.
-If you don’t have the correct amount, make sure you change it (in the machine next to it) before you throw your coins into the catcher.
+- Either way, you must throw the correct amount into the catcher next to the bus driver.
+If you don’t have the correct amount, change it (in the machine next to it) before you throw your coins into the catcher.

 Are there (multi)day public transport passes?

-If you are planning to use the Yui Rail monorail multiple times a day, you can purchase 24 and 48 hour passes from the vending machines at the monorail stations (for JPY800 and JPY1400, respectively).
+If you plan to use the Yui Rail monorail multiple times a day, you can purchase 24- and 48-hour passes from the vending machines at the monorail stations (for JPY800 and JPY1400, respectively).

-There are also One- and Three-Day Public Transport Passes available (called Okinawa Pass – available for bus only OR for bus and monorail) which might be worth considering.
-Using Google Maps to work out how to get from A to B, it will also tell you the expected (normal) fare.
+One- and Three-Day Public Transport Passes are also available (called Okinawa Pass, which is available for bus only OR for bus and monorail), which might be worth considering.
+Using Google Maps to determine how to get from A to B will also tell you the expected (normal) fare.
 Do your sums to see whether getting the pass is worthwhile.
-If you’re following our itinerary, it might be worth getting the One-Day Bus Pass on day 3 (especially if you’re planning to visit both the Peace Memorial Park AND Hacksaw Ridge).
+Following our itinerary, it might be worth getting the One-Day Bus Pass on day 3 (especially if you plan to visit both the Peace Memorial Park AND Hacksaw Ridge).

 Public transport passes can (only) be purchased at the Tourism Information Desk in the domestic airport arrival hall, located to the right of the Airport Information Desk (best done upon arrival).
-Do note however: the staff need to know the exact date/s you are going to use the pass as it/they will be stamped onto the pass.
+However, note that the staff need to know the exact date/s you will use the pass as it/they will be stamped onto it.

-If you are following our itinerary and prefer using public transport to get around, we recommend to base yourself in Naha city centre, particularly in the area between the Meiji Bridge and Tomari Port (south-north) and between the waterfront and highway 330 (west-east).
+Suppose you are following our itinerary and prefer using public transport to get around.
+In that case, we recommend basing yourself in Naha city centre, particularly between the Meiji Bridge and Tomari Port (south-north) and between the waterfront and Highway 330 (west-east).

-If you’re into sampling local specialties, we can recommend:
+If you’re into sampling local specialities, we can recommend the following:

-• enjoying a set lunch at Yunangi (a restaurant just off very busy Kokusai Dori Shopping Street) [Google Maps location].
+- Enjoying a set lunch at Yunangi (a restaurant just off very busy Kokusai Dori Shopping Street) [Google Maps location].
 The place is open from 1200h to 1500h (closed Sundays).
-There will be a queue outside at 1200h, but seating is very efficient, and if you head there at 1300h, you should get a table straight away.
+There will be a queue outside at 1200h, but seating is very efficient, and if you head there at 1300h, you should get a table immediately.

-• joining a free tour of the Chukogura Distillery [Goolge Maps location] (closed Thursdays).
-This family-owned business has been making Awamori (a liquor synonymous with Okinawa) for three generations.
+- Joining a free tour of the Chukogura Distillery [Goolge Maps location] (closed Thursdays).
+This family-owned business has made Awamori (a liquor synonymous with Okinawa) for three generations.
 The distillery is one of only a few that make aged Awamori.
 I tasted 16-year-old Awamori, and it reminded me a lot of Brandy.
 The tour and tasting are held in Japanese, but there is signage in English, and the lady guiding our tour spoke English (so you can always ask questions if something doesn’t make sense).
 You do have to reserve your spot in advance.

 Special souvenirs from Okinawa

 Sunburn and snake bites are other risk factors to be mindful of.
-Avoid sunburn (yes, even in winter) by wearing sunscreen with SPF50+, a hat and sun glasses.
+To avoid sunburn (even in winter), wear sunscreen with SPF50+, a hat, and sunglasses.

-How to avoid snake bites and what to do when you get bitten?
+How do you avoid snake bites, and what do you do when you get bitten?

 While Okinawa has eight venomous snakes, most of them are not dangerous.
-Those to watch out for are habu (pit vipers) - which are most active between March and October.
+Those to watch out for are habu (pit vipers), most active between March and October.
 They hibernate over winter in a sheltered place, so it's unlikely you encounter one during the coldest season.
-If you do: move back and leave them alone.
+If you do, move back and leave them alone.
 Also, wear long pants and closed shoes, and stay on hiking/walking trails.

 Have you visited Okinawa Hontō?